Telltale-Modding-Group/TTDS-Relighting/README.md

 1. Download the zip
 2. Extract the contents of the "MOVE_CONTENTS_TO_ARCHIVE_FOLDER" folder to the game Archives directory.
-3. Extract the contents of the "MOVE_CONTENTS_TO_GAME_FOLDER" folder to the main game directory.
+3. Extract the contents of the "MOVE_CONTENTS_TO_GAME_FOLDER" folder *(The RelightLevels folder specifically)* to the main game directory.
 4. Boot the game and have fun!

 ## Mod Compatibility